 Query critiques: Those will be done before the event and emailed out to you.
 Nothing is changed.
 This is an add-on feature for people who opt for a query critique.

 Manuscript critiques: This is also an add-on element.
 If you paid for a manuscript critique, your critique faculty member should be in touch with you directly with their notes, and to schedule a 10-minute phone call (or Zoom/Skype).
 Thanks.

 First Pages Panel: The panel is still happening.
 We will collect your first pages in advance over email and pick them at random for the agents to critique during this midday centerpiece panel.
 Having this panel taped (so you can re-watch it) is an exciting opportunity!

 Thanks for reading all this!
 Be in touch if you have any questions.
-We will “see” everyone on May 14-15.
+We will “see” everyone on November 11-12, 2022.
 More emails to come.
 Again, please check out attendee feedback for our new virtual events here.

 firstname.lastname@example.org – email him to register